Best Medical Journal Digest Services for UK Doctors

 For NHS consultants: Likely you'll have institutional access to UpToDate or BMJ Best Practice.
 For personal, commute-friendly reading, The Monday Clinical Brief adds value without duplication.

-For specialty practice: Consider NEJM Journal Watch if your specialty is well-covered; otherwise, combination approach (your trust's institutional access + a curated daily digest) works best.
+For specialty practice: Consider NEJM Clinician if your specialty is well-covered; otherwise, combination approach (your trust's institutional access + a curated daily digest) works best.

-For CPD and appraisal: BMJ Best Practice remains strongest for formal CPD documentation; MCB is developing this capability for UK revalidation workflows.
+For CPD and appraisal: BMJ Best Practice remains strongest for formal accredited CPD; MCB makes it easy to log your reading and reflections for UK revalidation workflows.

 For thoroughness: DynaMed or UpToDate for reference; The Monday Clinical Brief for staying current.